jtorreggiani/caliper/README.md

-# CALIPER

-CALIPER (Critical thinking, Analysis, Logic, Integrative thinking, Problem solving, Ethics, and Reasoning) is a comprehensive assessment framework designed to evaluate the reasoning and cognitive skills of both humans and large language models (LLMs).
-This repository contains the materials and guidelines to administer the CALIPER test, enabling users to gain insights into critical thinking abilities and to benchmark LLM performance.
+CALIPER (Critical thinking, Analysis, Logic, Integrative thinking, Problem solving, Ethics, and Reasoning) is a conceptual assessment framework designed to evaluate the reasoning and cognitive skills of both humans and large language models (LLMs).
+This repository is currently in the early stages of development—we are gathering and organizing various components, ideas, and research to form a comprehensive assessment tool.

 ---

 ## Overview

-The CALIPER assessment is centered on evaluating seven key dimensions:
+The CALIPER framework is centered on evaluating seven key dimensions:

 - **Critical Thinking:**
   Analyze, evaluate, and synthesize information in a logical and systematic way.
 This involves questioning assumptions, recognizing biases, and evaluating evidence to form well-informed, objective conclusions.